Confluence 6.6 Upgrade Notes

 This means we'll provide bug fix releases until 6.6 reaches end of life, to address critical security, stability, data integrity, and performance issues.

 Ready to upgrade?
-Check out the Confluence 6.6 Enterprise Release Change Log for a roll-up of changes since 6.0.
+Check out the Confluence 6.6 Long Term Support release Change Log for a roll-up of changes since 6.0.

 - Upgrade notes